 It was 9:45 in the morning when the ringing of the telephone ended my sweet dreams.
 I know it was exactly 9:45 in the morning when the telephone rang because I'm a detective and I get paid to remember little details like that.
 It had been a long time since I'd been paid for remembering little details, though, so I did a fairly good imitation of a man leaping out of bed to answer the phone.
 The imitation was flawed because I was sleeping on the floor of my office and only had to roll over on my side to answer the phone.
 As far as I was concerned, I was leaping out of bed and it's the thought that counts.

 "Uh, yeah, what do you want?"
-I interrogated my caller.
+I inquired of my caller.

 "This is Black Diamond Detective Agency, isn't it?"
 I allowed that it was and further admitted that I was George Blake, head honcho.
 "George," the caller continued in much happier and excited tones, "this is Curt Simonson.
 I just got into town a couple of days ago and I thought I'd give you a call to invite you over."

 "Oh, hello, Curt.
 It's been a long time.
 You've been off in Africa or someplace, right?"

 "That's right.
 I've been doing fieldwork in Ramiland in eastern Africa.
 The political situation got pretty hot so I decided it was about time to come home to the family for awhile."